-Some of the jungle cacti have become very popular as houseplants and are widely sold though often under confusing names.
+Some of the tropical forest cacti have become very popular as houseplants and are widely sold though often under confusing names.
 The true Christmas cactus is Schlumbergera x buckleyi which typically blooms in December, has purple anthers (the part of the plant that contains the pollen) and has been available for many years.
 More recently, Schlumbergera truncata in particular has been widely produced and sold as Christmas cactus, holiday cactus or Thanksgiving cactus.
 Holiday cactus is an apt name, as these plants tend to bloom from November to January.
 They can also be differentiated from S. buckleyi by the sharper points to their serrated leaves and their yellow anthers.
 Compounding the confusion, there are numerous botanical synonyms also in use for these plants, with many nurseries continuing to use the Zygocactus genus that has been out of botanical use since the 1950's.

 Hatiora gaertneri and Hatiora rosea are both sold as Easter cactus or spring cactus and typically bloom in spring but under the right conditions may bloom again later in the year.
 These plants have more rounded teeth to their leaf margins.
 There are many botanical synonyms in use for these cacti as well, particularly Rhipsalidopsis gaertneri and Epiphyllopsis rosea.

-Imagine the understory, filtered light of a jungle cacti’s natural habitat.
+Imagine the understory, filtered light of a tropical forest cacti’s natural habitat.
 These plants prefer a medium source of light year-round and will die if exposed to prolonged, direct, summer sun.
 Morning sun only is ideal, though they will survive less than ideal light exposures.
 Rotating the plant is beneficial but not essential.
 In some cacti, prolonged sunlight triggers flowering and you may need to simulate brighter conditions to get your plant to bloom.
 In others, a period of relative darkness is necessary to encourage buds.

 Water frequently in spring and summer, keeping the soil consistently moist but not standing in water run-off.
 Watering frequency should vary as your house heats up and cools down with the seasons.
 During the pre-flowering period, reduce watering, letting the top ½ inch of soil dry out between waterings.
 After flowering, water only enough to keep soil barely moist for a period of three to six weeks.
 Do not overwater; if your plant begins to turn yellow at the tips you are giving it too much water and causing the cellular structure to rupture.

-Jungle cacti like warm household temperatures all year, though some need a rest periods after flowering and while setting buds to re-bloom.
+tropical forest cacti like warm household temperatures all year, though some need a rest periods after flowering and while setting buds to re-bloom.
 They are less actively growing in some parts of the year but, unlike desert cacti, do not take a single, long winter rest in a much cooler space.
 To form flowers some need to be moved to a spot with lower temperatures (below 65° F.) for a month or two after flowering and again before setting buds.
 (See Encouraging Your Holiday or Easter Cactus to Flower below).
-Do not expose them to temperatures below 50°F. Spray jungle cacti daily to compensate for the inhospitable dryness of a Northeastern home.
+Do not expose them to temperatures below 50°F. Spray tropical forest cacti daily to compensate for the inhospitable dryness of a Northeastern home.

-Jungle cacti prefer a rich soil with excellent drainage.
+Tropical forest cacti prefer a rich soil with excellent drainage.
 Many commercial cacti and potting soil mixes rely too heavily on peat, which holds moisture in the soil longer than is desirable for these plants.
-In general, mixing one part perlite (for drainage) with one part potting soil, one part peat and one part coarse orchid bark (for structure and nutrition) creates an excellent soil for most jungle cacti.
+In general, mixing one part perlite (for drainage) with one part potting soil, one part peat and one part coarse orchid bark (for structure and nutrition) creates an excellent soil for most tropical forest cacti.
 You will notice that while this mix is fast draining, it will hold more moisture than a desert cactus mix.
 Plants that are potted in the wrong mixture will initially do well but may later suffer from root rot associated with excess water retention in the soil.

 When flower buds begin to form, use a tomato-type fertilizer every two weeks through the flowering period and then stop.
 Do not use a high nitrogen fertilizer on these plants or any other succulent.

-Jungle cacti benefit from the air circulation when placed outdoors during the summer months but keep them in the light shade.
+Tropical forest cacti benefit from the air circulation when placed outdoors during the summer months but keep them in the light shade.
 The stems will harden with this outdoor exposure and your chance of a strong flower display will improve.

 Holiday and Easter cacti are the most common jungle cacti houseplants and these are generally purchased for their lovely flower displays.
 While they are easy and forgiving plants, there are some care rules that improve the chance of good flower production.

 These plants do best if they have a period of rest after they finish blooming of a month or two and they need to experience lower temperatures and longer nights to set new buds.
-If your jungle cactus will not re-bloom, it is most likely that one of these elements has been missed in its yearly routine.
+If your tropical forest cactus will not re-bloom, it is most likely that one of these elements has been missed in its yearly routine.
 In particular, your holiday or Easter cactus will not set buds if kept at normal household temperatures above 68° F. in the bud formation period.
 Bud formation and bloom are also inhibited by the presence of artificial light at night, so household lamplight and even streetlights can be a problem.